HelenZeng2016/redux_helen/README.md

 Hi

-this is a redux frame prictice for studing.

-I will appreciate if you have any advice.
+This is a redux frame prictice for studing, and I will appreciate if you have any advice.